Reba McEntire: 1992–2002: Continued country success

-In December 1992, McEntire's seventeenth album It's Your Call was released.
-A sign of her increased mainstream success, the album was her first to reach the top ten of the Billboard 200.
+In December 1992, McEntire's 17th album It's Your Call was released.
+A sign of her increased mainstream success, the album was her first to reach the top 10 of the Billboard 200.
 It spawned the country hits "Take It Back", the title track and a number one duet with Vince Gill called "The Heart Won't Lie".
 Critic Brian Mansfield compared the disc to For My Broken Heart, concluding that "only casual or partial listeners will be moved as much."
 Christopher John Farley of Time wrote that the album ranged from being "relaxing" to "cathartic", and "these vocals from one of the best country singers linger in the mind".
 For her next release, McEntire collaborated with up-and-coming artist Linda Davis on the single "Does He Love You".
 MCA Records encouraged McEntire to record the track with more established acts like Wynonna Judd or Trisha Yearwood, but ultimately finalized the track with Davis.
-It became her eighteenth number one hit on the Country Songs chart and her sixteenth number one hit on the Canadian country chart.
+It became her 18th number-one hit on the Country Songs chart and her 16th topper on the Canadian country chart.
 It was later included on her 1993 compilation Greatest Hits Volume Two.
 Later that year, Davis and McEntire performed the duet at the CMA Awards.
 For her performance, McEntire wore a red dress with a plunging neckline that created controversy among the Nashville community.

-Her eighteenth studio release was 1994's Read My Mind.
+Her 18th studio release was 1994's Read My Mind.
 The disc reached number two on both the Billboard 200 and the Top Country Albums chart.
 The disc later reached sales of three million copies in the United States and certified three times platinum from the RIAA.
 Five major hits came from the release, including "The Heart Is a Lonely Hunter", "Till You Love Me" and a song about a woman contracting AIDS called "She Thinks His Name Was John".
-The latter recording only reached a top 20 charting position due to its controversial lyrics.
-McEntire's nineteenth studio album, Starting Over (1995) is a collection of her favorite songs originally recorded by others.
-The album was made to commemorate McEntire's twenty years in the music industry.
+The last recording only reached a top-20 charting position due to its controversial lyrics.
+McEntire's 19th studio album, Starting Over (1995) is a collection of her favorite songs originally recorded by others.
+The album was made to commemorate McEntire's 20 years in the music industry.
 The album received a less favorable response from critics than that of her previous releases.
-While the project spawned three charting singles, only McEntire's cover of "Ring on Her Finger, Time on Her Hands" became a top ten country song.
+While the project spawned three charting singles, only McEntire's cover of "Ring on Her Finger, Time on Her Hands" became a top-10 country song.
 Starting Over was certified platinum by the RIAA within the first two months of its release.